 - For the pudding, whisk together the sugar, cornstarch, cocoa powder and a pinch of salt in a 2-quart heavy saucepan.
 Gradually whisk in milk and cream.
 Bring to a boil over medium- high heat, whisking constantly.
 Boil, whisking for 2 minutes.
 Remove from heat and whisk in chocolate chips and vanilla extract.
 Stir until melted and smooth.

 - Transfer pudding to about 7 small dishes, glasses or jars.
-Cover the surface with plastic wrap, to prevent a skin from forming, and place in the fridge until cool and set, about 2 hours overnight.
+Cover the surface with plastic wrap, to prevent a skin from forming, and place in the fridge until cool and set, about 2 hours, or overnight.
 In the meantime, make the whipped cream and raspberry sauce.

 - In the bowl of a stand mixer fitted with the whisk attachment, whip the heavy cream with the confectioners' sugar until soft peaks form, about 3-4 minutes on medium-high speed.
 Set in the fridge until ready to assemble.